‘Dragon Ball Super’ Episode 89 To Reveal Gohan’s Evolution, Could He Surpass His Father Goku?

 As the upcoming Dragon Ball Super Episode 89 delves deeper into the storyline of the Universe Survival arc, fans can expect tons of exciting revelations up ahead.
 With only nine hours to go before the Tournament of Power starts, the Universe 7 team is going full blast with the recruitment with two new powerful members to be drafted to their ranks next episode.
-But more exciting still is the possible result of Gohan’s training with Piccolo, a drastically leveled-u[p Gohan which, according to recent posts, might even possibly surpass his father Goku.
+But more exciting still is the possible result of Gohan’s training with Piccolo, a drastically leveled-up Gohan which, according to recent posts, might even possibly surpass his father Goku.

 Gohan’s Mystic Form

-With the entire universe in danger of being erased, Goku’s team is hard at work in ensuring that Universe 7 team will dominate in the upcoming Tournament of Power.
-Thus, Goku has been scouring the planet in search of its ten strongest fighters to convince them to join.
-This is easily said than done because, as previously discussed with Gohan, he may only convince them of joining the Universe 7 team but they must not be told that the entire universe is at stake if their team loses.
+With the entire universe in danger of being erased, Goku’s team is hard at work in ensuring that the Universe 7 team will dominate in the upcoming Tournament of Power.
+Thus, Goku has been scouring the planet in search of its 10 strongest fighters to convince them to join.
+This is easier said than done because, as previously discussed with Gohan, he may only convince them of joining the Universe 7 team, but they must not be told that the entire universe is at stake if their team loses.

 Meanwhile, Gohan is also training hard to become even stronger.
-While he managed to drive his opponent Lavender out of the arena in the Zen Exhibition, the match made him realize that his currently level of power is definitely not sufficient to beat stronger players from other universes.
+While he managed to drive his opponent Lavender out of the arena in the Zen Exhibition, the match made him realize that his current level of power is definitely not sufficient to beat stronger players from other universes.
 Thus, Gohan ended up training with Piccolo in the previous episode of DBS.

 Training with Piccolo turned out well for Gohan.
 For the instance, he was finally able to tap into his vast power reserves and transform into his mystic form.
-Fans must have been thrilled to finally see Gohan pulled it off, years of marriage and fatherhood plus his preference for scholarly pursuits have somehow dulled his skills as a warrior.
+Fans must have been thrilled to finally see Gohan pull it off, years of marriage and fatherhood plus his preference for scholarly pursuits have somehow dulled his skills as a warrior.

 Go behind-the-pages of Dragon Ball Super and hear directly from the editor about Goku’s godly new adventures! https://t.co/IcNEMcG19w pic.twitter.com/zIVAU8Vz5i